What’s The Best Time to Display a “Subscribe” Popup?

 2. Time-Based Trigger (After X Seconds or Minutes)

-Once a user has spent a set amount of time on the site (e.g., 40–60 seconds on the first visit, only 30 seconds for the following visits), it signals they’re exploring.
+Once a user has spent a set amount of time on the site (e.g., 40–60 seconds on the first visit, only 30 seconds on subsequent visits), it signals they’re exploring.
 Pop up a subscription request once they’ve had time to experience the value of the content.

 Example: “Liking what you see?
 Don’t miss out—subscribe for exclusive tips!”